For many properties, the first suspicion of a leak occurs when high water consumption is noticed on the water bill.

 Checking for a Leak

 The best way to check for overall leaks is to use your water meter.
 Follow these simple steps to determine if you have a leak:

 Step 1- Shut off all your water-using appliances and fixtures on the property.
 These include all water taps inside and outside the house, showers, sinks, washing machines, and any appliances that use water, e.g. fridge.

-Step 2 – Remove the lid from your water meter box.
-It is usually concrete or metal – about 10 x 15 inches.
+Step 2 - Remove the lid from your water meter box.
+It is usually concrete, metal or plastic - about 10 x 15 inches.
 Take care not to damage the wires!
-If you are unable to find your meter box or if there appears to be a leak in your meter box contact CRD Integrated Water Services at 250.474.9600, (option #1 for billing staff).
+If you are unable to remove the lid, find your meter box, or if there appears to be a leak in your meter box contact CRD Water Services at 250.474.9600 (option #1 for billing staff).

 Step 4 - If you have a leak, you will need to play detective to find the source.
 The most likely culprits are toilets, faucets, showerheads, service lines and sprinkler systems.
 If you are unable to determine the source of the leak, you may need to contact a plumber.

 Step 5 - You must contact our office within the next couple of days and advise us of the leak as you have no more than 30 days from your last bill's invoice date to detect, repair and submit a leak application to the office.

 Qualifications for a leak adjustment depends on the nature of the leak and the promptness it took to repair the leak.

 Note: The Capital Regional District assumes no liability for damage or injury resulting from removal of meter lids; customers do so at their own risk.